MarkM2000/Final-Project-MAP673/README.md

 # final-project-map673
 This repository will be the final project for MAP 673.

-You will likely have to Zoom on the map if you want to see a certain thing on it such as the Jennette's Pier.
+You will likely have to Zoom on the map if you want to view a specific area on the map such as the Jennette's Pier.